bartventer/gorm-multitenancy/README.md

 ## Introduction

-Gorm-multitenancy is a Go package that provides a framework for implementing multitenancy in your applications using GORM.
+Gorm-multitenancy is a package that provides a framework for implementing multitenancy in Go applications using GORM.

 ## Multitenancy Approaches